FAQs for Undermount Sink Installation

 The hole for your sink should equal the size of your sink minus the rim.

 Using a tape measure, record the distance from one rim to the opposite rim of your sink.
 Do this lengthwise and widthwise.
-Now measure only the sink's rim and subtract this number from your first recorded measurements.

 Alternately, turn your sink rim-side down onto your top material.
 Trace its outline, then subtract the width of the rim and mark it.